vbartusevicius/zktaccess-mqtt/README.md

 ## Acknowledgments

-- Built using the pyzkaccess library for ZKTeco device communication
+- Built using the zkaccess-c3 library for ZKTeco C3-series device communication
 - Inspired by other ZKTeco integration projects